Anatoly Tarasov

 Anatoly Vladimirovich Tarasov (Анато́лий Влади́мирович Тара́сов; 10 December 1918 – 23 June 1995) was a Russian ice hockey player and coach.
 Tarasov is considered "the father of Russian ice hockey" and established the Soviet Union national team as "the dominant force in international competition".
 He was one of the first Russians to be inducted into the Hockey Hall of Fame, having been inducted in 1974 in the builders category.
+He was inducted into the inaugural class of the IIHF Hall of Fame in 1997.

 Tarasov also played and managed in the sport of football, but is best known for his work in developing the USSR's ice hockey program.
+He is the father of figure skating coach Tatiana Tarasova.

-Ice hockey builder
+Ice hockey career

 After World War II, Tarasov was asked by the Ministry of Sports of the USSR to put together a hockey program from scratch.
 He helped found a hockey department at the Soviet Army's sports club, CSKA Moscow with little more than several old hockey rule books.
 Before then, the most popular ice sport in Russia and the Soviet Union was bandy, a sport similar to field hockey, but played on ice.
 The Russian style of hockey, with its emphasis on skating skill, offense and passing, is still heavily influenced by bandy.

 Tarasov served either as coach or co-coach of CSKA Moscow from 1946 to 1975, except for three short breaks in 1960, 1964 and 1972.
 He was named coach of the Soviet national team in 1958, a post he held until 1960.
 He was then an assistant coach of Soviet national team to Arkady Chernyshev from 1963 until 1972.

 When hockey was introduced in the USSR, Tarasov, like the rest of the nation, fell in love with the game.
 It was his ideals and philosophies that shaped the Russian game into what it is today - fast, graceful, non-individualistic, and patriotic.
 To him, real teamwork was based on a common aim - comradeship and caring for each team member.
 This is why he introduced a rule that, in order to make the line-up, the team had to approve of each player.

 Tarasov devised many new training methods.
 Most of them centered on passing, for he felt passing was the key to their success, "after all, the ultimate aim of a pass was to get a free player.
 So if our opponents make 150 passes in a game against our 270, this means we had 120 more playing opportunities."

 His practices included the use of pylons and simple drills that would have looked silly to North Americans, but to the Russians they had great meaning as they looked to perfect each skill.
 While performing these, he had his players in constant motion.
 He called this the assembly method.